U1-nix/Nelder-Mead-method/README.md

 * Test functions for optimization needs, Marcin Molga, Czesław Smutnicki, 2005: pages 2 - 4, 6

-# Use in any way you want, but leave a link on this repository.
+# Use in any way you want, but leave a link to this repository.